 Although this particular cat’s hunt was unsuccessful, his display was a boon to animal researchers who have been puzzling over the purpose of chattering for eons.
 After watching the margay in action, the researchers concluded that feline chattering is first and foremost a hunting strategy that employs imitation as a tool.
 The margay impersonates its prey – in this case a monkey – to lure it out into the open and into a better position for attack.

 Researchers now believe that our chattering house cats are really little margays at heart.
 They are cheeping like the purple finch at the feeder or chirping like the chipmunk on the sill in the hopes that they will fool their prey into thinking a friend is calling.
 The disarmed bird or rodent may step out into the open a bit more, comforted by the thought that one of his kind is nearby, only to pounced upon by the cat.

 If only the window wasn’t in the way.

 (*Note: as an Amazon Associate I earn from qualifying purchases)

 Chances are, you can’t (or shouldn’t) give your cat what she really wants, which is a romp in the yard to go on a hunting spree.
-(If you want to know why you should keep your cat indoors, read this article: “10 Reasons to Have an Indoor-Only Cat.”)
+(If you want to know why you should keep your cat indoors, read this post: “Indoor vs outdoor cats.”)
 But you can help satisfy her predatory need to hunt, ambush, and capture prey through play.